Bangkok F.C.

-Bangkok Football Club (สโมสรฟุตบอลบางกอก), formerly known as Bangkok Bravo A.F.C., is a professional Thai football club from Bangkok, the capital of Thailand, currently playing in the Thai League 2.
+Bangkok Football Club (สโมสรฟุตบอลบางกอก), formerly known as Bangkok Bravo A.F.C., is a professional Thai football club from Bangkok, the capital of Thailand, currently playing in the Thai League 3.

 History

-Bangkok F.C. was founded by Nataphol Teepsuwan in 1999 as Bangkok Bravo A.F.C., playing in the Thai Division 1 League until 2007.
+Bangkok F.C. was founded by Nataphol Teepsuwan in 1999 as Bangkok Bravo A.F.C.
+In an effort to garner media attention, owner Natthaphol Teepsuwan christened Bangkok Bravo in its entirety as "Krung Thep Maha Nakhon Amon Rattanakosin Mahinthara Ayutthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Phiman Awatan Sathit Sakkathattiya Witsanukam Prasit Bravo A.F.C.", using the full ceremonial name of Bangkok.
+They played in the Thai Division 1 League until 2007.

 In 2010, the newly renamed Bangkok F.C. under former national team coach Thongsuk Sampahungsith won the Division 2 League Bangkok region, qualifying for the national play-offs.
 The Bulls started poorly but regained their form to finish fourth, which earned them an opportunity to earn promotion to the first division through another play-off round.
 There, Bangkok easily cruised past a hapless side from Narathiwat 11–2 on aggregate.

 2011, Bangkok's first season back in Division 1, ended in an 11th-place finish, followed by 10th place the following season.
 Disappointed with such performances, Thongsuk resigned and was succeeded by Kiatisuk Senamuang, who led Bangkok to fourth in 2013.
 Kiatisuk would eventually go on to lead a golden generation of the Thai national team.

 In 2022, Bangkok competed in the Thai League 3 Bangkok region, their 16th season in Thai professional football.
 They became runners-up of their region, advancing to the national play-offs.
 In addition, they suffered two first-round eliminations in cup competitions: 4–5 on penalties by Wat Bot City in the 2022–23 Thai FA Cup and 1–4 to the Lamphun Warriors in the 2022–23 Thai League Cup.